OpenStickCommunity/GP2040-CE/docs/hotkeys.md

 ## Invert Y Axis

-This hotkey will invert the Y-axis of your controller (i.e. pressing the Up button will result a Down input and vice versa).
+This hotkey will invert the Y-axis of your controller (i.e. pressing the Up button will result in a Down input and vice versa).

 **Default**: <hotkey v-bind:buttons='["S2", "A1", "Right"]'></hotkey>